OscarKimenyi/simpleAPI/README.md

 ## API Endpoints

 ### 1. `/students`
-This endpoint returns a list of at least 10 students with their name and enrolled program.
+This endpoint returns a list of students with their name and enrolled program.
-#### Example Response:
+#### Example of a Response:
 ```json
 [
   { "id":1, "first_name": "Josi",  "last_name": "Bolton","course": "Computer Science" },